 Sponsorship information: Strawbery Banke is pleased to offer this online program at a discounted rate through the Thomas M. Lynch Archaeology Field School Scholarship, made possible through a donation from T. M. Lynch Pellet Stove Services.

 Available Credits: Students may arrange to receive academic credit through their university.
-Students who have successfully received credit for the Strawbery Banke field school in the past have arranged an independent study with their program.
-The field school director is available to discuss requirements with students’ academic advisors.
+The material in this course will occupy approximately 2-3 hours each day.
+Students who have received credit in the past have arranged an independent study with their program.
+The field school director is available to discuss requirements with students’ advisors.

-Location: Strawbery Banke Museum is an outdoor living history museum located in historic Portsmouth, NH.
+About Strawbery Banke Archaeology: Strawbery Banke Museum is an outdoor living history museum located in historic Portsmouth, NH.
 Strawbery Banke archaeologists have conducted some of the largest urban archaeology projects in New Hampshire.
-Previous excavations at Strawbery Banke have revealed information on domestic life, immigration, building traditions, pottery manufacture, and other industries, and have demonstrated that Portsmouth is one of the richest sites for historical archaeology on the east coast.
+Previous excavations at Strawbery Banke have revealed information on domestic life, immigration, building traditions, pottery manufacture, and other industries, and have demonstrated that Portsmouth is one of the richest sites for historical archaeology in northern New England.